lines: view files as list of lines

 - fn pathKind(ch) -> ws|sym|path

-- fn forword(s, begin, getKind) -> int
+- fn forword(s, si, getKind) -> int

-- fn backword(s, end_, getKind) -> int
+- fn backword(s, ei, getKind) -> int

 - fn getRange(s, i, getKind) -> si,ei

-of whatever is at
+get the range[si,ei] of whatever is at s[i].